 Robusta beans do not require the special conditions that Arabica beans need in order to grow.
 They adapt to weather and temperature changes easily.
 These beans are round and they have a bitter flavor.

 Robusta beans have less sugar and more caffeine than Arabica.
 They are also less expensive and have lower acidity.

-Robusta beans are grown in African and Indonesia.
-They are produced predominantly in Latin America, in countries like Brazil.
+Robusta beans are grown in Africa and Indonesia.
+They are produced predominantly in Latin America, and in countries like Brazil.